 If you invite your friends or family to start using Acorns, you will receive a $5 bonus for each person who signs up through your unique referral code.
 Your friend also gets $5 to start investing.

-Acorns Spend is an online checking account that’s optional with all Acorns Personal and Family accounts.
+Acorns Checking is an online checking account that’s optional with all Acorns Personal and Family accounts.
 There are no fees, and you can access over 55,000 fee-free ATMs nationwide.
-Spend is FDIC-insured, and you can do direct deposit, mobile check deposit, and check ending all from the Acorns App.
+Checking is FDIC-insured, and you can do direct deposit, mobile check deposit, and check ending all from the Acorns App.

 SoFi is best for investors who want a little bit of everything — an automated account, the option to self-direct, free in-person investment advice, and it’s one of the few well-known brokerages to offer cryptocurrency.
 I want to stress the “little bit of everything” because SoFi still lacks some of the account types and tradable securities you find at a larger brokerage like T.D.
 Ameritrade or Fidelity.